Russian launches strike at Ukraine every hour during first days of May – US State Department

 Quote: "Since 1 May, Russia has launched more than 145 airstrikes across Ukraine.
 That means Russia has launched more than one missile, one drone, or bomb every hour, 24 hours a day for four straight days."

 Since May 1, Russia launched more than 145 airstrikes across Ukraine.
-That means Russia has launched more than one missile, drone, or bomb every hour, 24 hours a day, four days straight.
+That means Russia has launched more than one missile, drone, or bomb every hour, 24 hours a day, four days straight.— Vedant Patel (@StateDeputySpox) May 4, 2023

 Yesterday we announced another $300M in security assistance for Ukraine. #UnitedWithUkraine pic.twitter.com/yAAJeJcoXG